200 Facts About Nepal and Nepali | Nepalese

 7. The caste system is still practiced

-Nepalese people still practice hundreds of caste system.
-Since the Caste System is in its own place, Nepalese people even in this modern time don’t want to do intercaste marriage.
+Nepalese people still practice hundreds of caste systems.
+Since the Caste System is in its place, Nepalese people even in this modern time don’t want to do intercaste marriage.
 Not only marriage, but the so-called big caste people also don’t even drink water if the so-called small caste has touched it.

-8. No lawsuits powerful person
+8. powerful lawsuits full person

-10. Nepalese mother’s think that their children will remain hungry if she doesn’t feed them
+10. Nepalese mothers think that their children will remain hungry if she doesn’t feed them

 11. To have an own house is more than appreciated by Nepalese people